M1ck4/The-Family-GPTs/README.md

 ### 🧑 Brother – *The Fire That Protects*
 > "Let’s rise.
 One step, one breath."
 Brother represents courage, momentum, and fierce loyalty.
-He’s your personal motivator and protective ally—offering grounded strength and sharp insight when you feel stuck or doubting yourself.
+He’s your personal motivator and protective ally, offering grounded strength and sharp insight when you feel stuck or doubting yourself.
 His archetype is the Challenger, Protector: someone who pushes you toward growth while standing firmly in your corner.

 → [Chat with Brother](https://chatgpt.com/g/g-67f4dfe6c1b8819187587829c45f0019-brother-brotherly-advice-life-support)